srikumarks/codaholic/_posts/2013-05-21-how-to-practice-carnatic-music-with-a-metronome.markdown

 The digital metronomes usually produce two sounds - one for the first beat of the group and another for the remaining beats.

-You can read about [the various kinds of metronomes on Wikipedia], so this article will not delve further into the details or history of the device itself.
+You can read about [the various kinds of metronomes] on Wikipedia, so this article will not delve further into the details or history of the device itself.
 The focus of this article is how to practice Carnatic music using any one of them.
 If you are unfamiliar with a metronome, please do take some time to go through the linked Wikipedia article.

 ## Tala Keeper